-The admission of a new Member requires the approval of the ICOS ERIC General Assembly.
-The applicant is invited to join the General Assembly meeting.
-When approved, the Membership always starts at the beginning of the next financial year.
+The admission of a new Member or an Observer requires the approval of the ICOS ERIC's General Assembly.
+The applicant will be invited to join the General Assembly meeting.
+When approved, the Membership/Observership always starts at the beginning of the next financial year.